 Between Folds / Bananas

 As words are the beading together of ideas, thought and imagination, print is the frame of communication.
-Suggestive and tantalising of where each word will take the reader, type-face, paper, texture and design have the power to shape how the story is told.
+Suggestive and tantalising of where each word will take the reader, type-face, paper, texture and design have the power to shape how a story is told.
 The text of the 1970s literary publication Bananas intended to push boundaries with wit and innovation and its presentation was apt for the message.
-Printed as a tabloid rather than a magazine, Julian Rothenstein’s design embodies the spirit of the publication, building springboards for words.
-Each trope – emboldened text, angled type-setting, the inky lines of illustration – wink from the folds, embodying their pointed showmanship among a sea of text.
-The angle of an ‘A’, the very first letter, triumphant in a Constructivist abstraction, imposes itself across the composition; a symbol of the strength of design and meaning, paying homage to Emma Tennant’s Bananas.
+Printed as a tabloid, rather than a magazine, Julian Rothenstein’s design embodies the spirit of the publication, building springboards for words.
+Each trope – emboldened text, angled type-setting, the inky lines of illustration – winks from the folds, embodying its pointed showmanship among a sea of text.
+The angle of an ‘A’, the very first letter, triumphant in a Constructivist abstraction, imposes itself across the composition, inspired by the angles of the Russian movement.
+A symbol of the strength of design and meaning, the work pays homage to the ideals of Emma Tennant’s Bananas.